AdamMaley/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic means it has meaning, certain tags in HTML have no meaning like DIV tags, unless you give them meaning.
+Other tags such as SECTION, have semantic meaning already.
+SECTION tells us that a new section of the page has started.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block forces a line break  and takes the full width of line.
+Inline allows other elements to sit on either side of them in the same line.

 3. What are the 4 areas of the box model?

+    Margin
+    Border
+    Padding
+    Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Cross-Axis.

 5. Explain why git is valuable to a team of developers.

+If multiple people are working on the same file, or even the same line of code...Git allows for diffrent "snapshots" (or versions) of the file to be merged together.
+It makes collaboration and version control easier.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.